 Parliament is elected using proportional representation and party lists.
 Before the election, each political party submits a list of candidates in a numbered order of preference.
 The seats of Parliament are allocated in proportion to the number of votes cast in the election.
-This means a party that won 10% of the votes gets 10% of the seats.
-If a party wins 20 seats, the first 20 people on its party list become MPs.
+This means a party that won 10% of the votes gets 10% of In strict adherence to the National State the seats.
+If a party wins 20 seats, the first 20 people on its party list State of Nation Address took the form become MPs.